awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/commerce-analytics-service.md

 credentials = new ProfileCredentialsProvider().getCredentials();
 } catch (Exception e) {
 throw new AmazonClientException("Cannot load the credentials from the credential profiles "
 + "file.
-Please make sure that your credentials file is at the correct "
+Make sure that your credentials file is at the correct "
 + "location (~/.aws/credentials), and is in valid format.", e);
 }